JeremyOrr4/a4-urbanism-JeremyOrr4/README.md

 -p (arg) -> specify elevation profile (Volcano) -rivers (arg) -> specify number of rivers (int)
+-s (arg) -> shape of island (Circle, irregular(default), Square) -help -> prints help options

+Extended:
--s (arg) -> shape of island (Circle, irregular(default), Square) -cities (arg) -> speficy the amount of main cities you want -citysize (arg) -> speficiy big or small city (big/small) -help -> prints help options
+-cities (arg) -> speficy the amount of main cities you want -citysize (arg) -> speficiy big or small city (big/small)
 Note: if you do not specify a width and height, it will asume the mesh size is 1920x1080.
 Another Note: 1920x1080 are also the dimensions which will produce the richest, most realistic island.